benbyford/ai-ethics-framework/Issues.md

 # AI Ethics Framework

 ***A general ethics framework for organisations to learn more about AI issues - used as a tool by [www.ethicalby.design](https://www.ethicalby.design).
-For context around this framework please read the READ.md document***
+For context around this framework please read the [README.md](README.md) document***

 ## Govenments

+-> General public, policy makers, heads of state

 [general technology consideration]